karenezhao/alohakez/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of alohakez is to ...
+The goal of alohakez is how to build an R package and explore lter data

 ## Installation